labex-labs/open-source-labs/python/practical-python/lab-02-02-containers-containers/step11.md

 >>>
 ```

-The other little complication is that the `Data/prices.csv` file may
-have some blank lines in it.
-Notice how the last row of data above is
-an empty list—meaning no data was present on that line.
+The other little complication is that the `Data/prices.csv` file may have some blank lines in it.
+Notice how the last row of data above is an empty list---meaning no data was present on that line.

-There’s a possibility that this could cause your program to die with
-an exception.
-Use the `try` and `except` statements to catch this as
-appropriate.
-Thought: would it be better to guard against bad data with
-an `if`-statement instead?
+There's a possibility that this could cause your program to die with an exception.
+Use the `try` and `except` statements to catch this as appropriate.
+Thought: would it be better to guard against bad data with an `if`-statement instead?

-Once you have written your `read_prices()` function, test it
-interactively to make sure it works:
+Once you have written your `read_prices()` function, test it interactively to make sure it works:

 ```python
 >>> prices = read_prices('Data/prices.csv')